githwxi/ATS-Xanadu/PGROUND/proj001@250109/README.md

 implementation.
 When we have more than one implementations of PROJ, we can set the link ROOT/srcgenx to the directory containing the default implementation.

+In ROOT/srcgen1, we may create directories of the names SATS, DATS, and HATS for storing files with name extensions sats, dats, and hats, respectively.
+Also, we may have a directory TEST for storing testing code.